Health and Safety

 * Does your child have a way to pay for medical expenses if out-of-pocket payment is

 * Does your child know if he/she has any "pre-existing" conditions?

 * Are there reasons to maintain your child's current policy even if he/she needs to

 * Has your child considered how to obtain or bring his/her regular prescriptions abroad?

 Study Abroad Health Insurance Providers:

-The KU OSA does not endorse any particular insurance company.
+KU Study Abroad & Global Engagement does not endorse any particular insurance company.
 This list is provided to assist your investigations.

 American College Student Association (ACSA)

 Associated Insurance Plans International (AIP)